meowpass/PBIF/README.md

-# What is the Optimal Order?: Investigation on the Position Bias in Multi-constraint Instruction Following
+# Order Matters: Investigate the Position Bias in Multi-constraint Instruction Following
-Official implementation of the paper "What is the Optimal Order?: Investigation on the Position Bias in Multi-constraint Instruction Following".
+Official implementation of the paper "Order Matters: Investigate the Position Bias in Multi-constraint Instruction Following".
+The code and corresponding data is coming soon